bedrocklinux/bedrocklinux-website/markdown/0.7/compatibility-and-workarounds.md

 The `bedrock` stratum and other strata that do not utilize the graphics acceleration do not require the Nvidia drivers.

-### {id="steam"} steam
+### {id="chromium"} Chromium

+[A bug in Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=811403) results in Chromium and everything which builds upon it, including Chrome, Discord, Electron, [Signal](https://github.com/signalapp/Signal-Desktop/issues/3085), and [Steam](https://github.com/ValveSoftware/steam-for-linux/issues/5612) failing to properly understand the (common, standard) `TZ` format Bedrock utilizes.
+While there have been efforts to fix this upstream, [they appear to have stalled](https://chromium-review.googlesource.com/c/chromium/deps/icu/+/1006219/).

-[A bug in steam](https://github.com/ValveSoftware/steam-for-linux/issues/5612) breaks the ability to log into its friends/chat service with Bedrock's timezone handling.
-To work around this, run steam with `TZ` set to your Olson time zone.
+To work around this, run the program with `TZ` set to your Olson time zone.
 For example:

-	TZ="America/New_York" steam

-### {id="signaldesktop"} signal-desktop
-[Sinal-desktop does not support TZ pointing to a file](https://github.com/signalapp/Signal-Desktop/issues/3085).
-It is likely related to a [bug in chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=811403).
-This breaks the preference window.
-The work around is the same as for steam.
-Simply run signal-desktop with `TZ` set to your Olson time zone, e.g.:

-	TZ="America/New_York" signal-desktop
+	TZ="America/New_York" chromium

-### {id="gdb"} gdb
-[GDB runs your program using the shell indicated by your SHELL environment variable if](ftp://ftp.gnu.org/old-gnu/Manuals/gdb/html_node/gdb_19.html).
-This may cause trouble because by default Bedrock sets `SHELL=/bedrock/cross/bin/bash` to ensure that everything using `SHELL` is using the cross subsystem.
-Thus running `strat -r gdb <program>` may not be enough.
-It may be necessary to run it with `SHELL` set to your preferred shell in that stratum, e.g.:

-	SHELL=/bin/sh strat -r <stratum> gdb <program>
+### {id="firefox-fonts"} Firefox fonts

+Firefox's sandboxing mechanisms disallows fonts from other strata by default.
+See [this page on the Mozilla wiki](https://wiki.mozilla.org/Security/Sandbox).
+To lessen the sandboxing strictness, go to `about:config` and change `security.sandbox.content.level` from the default `4` down to `2`.
+Otherwise, if you prefer the default stricter sandboxing, install the desired font in the `firefox`-providing ~{stratum~}.